module-federation/aegis-host/README.md

 HTTPS

-To enable secure Transport Layer Security, you'll need to import and trust the certificate in the `cert` directory or provide your own.
+To enable Transport Layer Security, you'll need to import and trust the certificate in the `cert` directory or provide your own cert and private key.
 Then update .env.

 .env
 ```shell